Segs/Segs/README.md

 INSTALL SEGS ON A HEADLESS UBUNTU SERVER 18.04
 ------
-This is tested on a fresh Ubuntu 18.04 LXD Container.
+This has been tested several times and works fine on a fresh Ubuntu 18.04 LXD container.

 **Install dependencies**
 ```